 In general, the Master of Arts in Theology degree requires:

-- 1. A total of 24 courses (96 quarter units); - 2.
-A minimum of 8 courses (32 quarter units) earned at Fuller Theological Seminary.
+- 1. A total of 20 courses (80 quarter units); - 2.
+A minimum of 7 courses (28 quarter units) earned at Fuller Theological Seminary, on any of its campuses (not including online)

 Degree Outline